 The total fees payable to the Property Managers under the Property Management Agreement are dependent on the scope of the services that are provided from time to time and the income derived from the Property Portfolio.
-It is expected that the total fees payable to the Property Managers will be approximately 1 to 2% of net property income per annum.
+It is expected that the total fees payable to the Property Managers will be approximately 1% of gross property income per annum.